YanguDev/Dummy-Agents/README.md

 Each Agent is unique - they have different hair color and names.
 Selecting random name is easy, just find top 100 baby names on Google and put them in a static list!

 Agents model was made in [MagicaVoxel](https://ephtracy.github.io/), then rigged and animated in Blender.

+## To Do
+- Dust particles on fall
+- Accurate colliders for fallen agents
+- Death animation
+- Smoother camera zoom and movement